 The larger the leak and the more water that leaks, the more damage that will occur.
 This includes damage to the flooring in the room where the water heater is and the flooring in the surrounding rooms.
 It can damage carpets and other flooring types, as well as soak into the baseboards and even the drywall.

 Materials that remain wet or damp from a leak will develop mold, which can be a health risk for those living within the home.
 Mold removal is invasive and can be expensive, as it involves removing all damaged materials and deep cleaning for the home by professionals.
+So if you’ve experienced a water heater leak and the water has been there for a while, you can arrange for necessary inspections and repairs with mold inspection Denver.

 Ways to Prevent Damages